Department of Physics

 PHYS 1403.
 Stars & Galaxies.
 4 Hours.

-The study of the universe beyond the solar system.
-Topics include the nature of stars, stellar evolution, galaxies, quasars, cosmology, the universe as a whole, and theories about the origin and fate of the universe.
-Along the way, students will be introduced to tools astronomers use to determine such properties as temperatures, compositions, motions, masses, and evolution of astronomical objects.
+Students study the universe beyond the solar system.
+Topics may include the nature of stars, stellar evolution, galaxies, quasars, cosmology, the universe as a whole, and theories about the origin and fate of the universe.
+Along the way, students are introduced to tools astronomers use to determine such properties as temperatures, compositions, motions, masses, and evolution of astronomical objects.
+Note: PHYS 1403 and PHYS 1404 may be taken in either order.

 PHYS 1404.
 Solar System Astronomy.
 4 Hours.

-The study of the solar system as well as other planetary systems.
-Topics include the nature of science, apparent motions in the sky, the historical development of the laws governing the solar system, the structure and membership of solar system objects, the formation of the solar system, and extrasolar planets and our understanding of other solar systems.
+Students study the solar system as well as other planetary systems.
+Topics may include the nature of science, apparent motions in the sky, the historical development of the laws governing the solar system, the structure and membership of solar system objects, the formation of the solar system, and extrasolar planets and our understanding of other solar systems.
+Note: PHYS 1403 and PHYS 1404 may be taken in either order.

 PHYS 1411.
 Introduction To Physics I. 4 Hours.